welcome to warren county united way of illinois!

 In cooperation with the

-In cooperation with McDonough Power Cooperative and the City of Monmouth, we provide Warren County Communities with 2-1-1, a free and confidential service that helps residents find the resources they need 24/7 in every language spoken.
+In cooperation with McDonough Power Cooperative and the City of Monmouth, we provide Warren County Communities with 2-1-1, a free and confidential service that helps residents find the resources they need 24 hours a day, 7 days a week, in every language spoken.

 In cooperation with FamilyWize, Warren County residents have saved over $420,000 to date.
 This free discount prescription service is available, through United Way, to all residents in Warren County Communities.

 Established in memory of our former board president, Julie McVey.
-In cooperation with Warren County Libraries, Little Free Libraries, Monmouth College's Education Department, United School District, BCA, West Central Leadership, and the Ronald and Cassandra Shawler Memorial Library, Warren County United Way is installing Julie's Little Libraries in four counties during summer/fall of 2019.
+In cooperation with Warren County Libraries, Little Free Libraries, Monmouth College's Education Department, United School District, BCA, West Central Leadership, and the Ronald and Cassandra Shawler Memorial Library, Warren County United Way is installing Julie's Little Libraries in four counties on or before summer of 2020.

 We continue to develop new community impact programs and funding opportunities, in cooperation with other community leaders.
 We are committed not only to raising funds for our member agencies with our annual campaign, but in creating new opportunities for the communities we serve.